 By Laura M. Tapia

-A Board of Trustees member resigned from his position with the state Board of Equalization on Aug.
-4, after tweeting out an image of a hangman with the words “I’m Ready for Hillary” from the official Twitter account of Riverside’s Republican Party.
+Nathan Miller is under criticism for tweeting out an image of a hangman with the words “I’m Ready for Hillary” from the official Twitter account of Riverside’s Republican Party, as previously reported Aug.
+4 on Viewpoints online.

-Nathan Miller, who is vice president of the Riverside Community College District Board of Trustees, sent two tweets which were in response to another user who asked where she could find “Republicans for Hillary” signs.
-The second tweet included the caption “sorry they never arrived but this is pretty popular,” according to the Riverside Press Enterprise.
+He sent two tweets with the image, the tweets were in response to another user who asked where she could find “Republicans for Hillary” signs.
+The second tweet included the caption “sorry they never arrived but this is pretty popular,” according to the Press Enterprise.